 Sowerby (1806) produced one of the earliest pictures of anglesite in Volume 2 of his British Mineralogy publication (Fig. 1).
 The accuracy of Sowerby’s hand coloured plates is staggering when compared with modern photography.

 Anglesite from Parys Mountain is not a particularly attractive mineral and crystals rarely exceed 1cm in length.
 However, specimens from this, the type locality, are much sought after and remain ‘classics’ to this day.

 The mineral brookite is an iconic Welsh mineral.
 Fine crystals are figured in many mineralogical publications.
-“Oxide of titanium”, as it was known during early 19th Century, was figured by James Sowerby in 1809 in Volume 3 of his British Mineralogy publication.
+“Oxide of titanium”, as it was known during early nineteenth century, was figured by James Sowerby in 1809 in Volume 3 of his British Mineralogy publication.
 At the time, the location was given as “near Snowdon”, but his son, George Brettingham Sowerby, later (in 1838) more specifically described it as “on the road side between Beddgelert and Tremaddoc, Carnarvonshire, about 8 miles from Snowdon”.

 The specimen figured by Sowerby (1809) was not especially attractive, but collecting at the site in later years produced what are considered to be some of the finest examples of this species (Fig. 2).
 Unfortunately, the delicate nature of these crystals and the high value of good examples led to a number of mineral dealers fabricating specimens by gluing detached crystals onto similar looking matrix.